riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 In addition, the horizontal blue line marks the *top quartile for the totals plot*, i.e. the line above which the top fourth of the data lie.

+The trend lines colors for the colors tag *do not* match the colors they represent.

 Example:

 ![Plot for top 10 musicians, total access](http://ram.issarice.com/~issa/pageview_plots/musicians_total_top_6.png)